-Customers, shareholders, regulators and the general public count on DT Midstream to provide accurate and reliable information about our operations.
+Customers, investors, shareholders, regulators and the general public count on DT Midstream to provide accurate and reliable information about our operations.
 In an age when information can be disseminated widely and instantaneously, it is important that our communications with external audiences are truthful, timely, and compliant with legal and regulatory requirements.
 For this reason, it is important that only authorized persons communicate publicly on behalf of the company.

 The rest of us must be careful not to make public statements on behalf of the company unless we have permission to do so.
 If you receive a request from a member of the media for information or comment, don't attempt to answer it yourself.
-Instead, you should direct all media requests to DT Midstream's Corporate and Government Affairs director and/or the 24/7 DT Midstream Media Relations line 313.774.0690.
+Instead, you should direct all media requests to DT Midstream's Corporate and Government Affairs director, DT Midstream's Director, Fund Analysis & Investor Relations, and/or the 24/7 DT Midstream Media Relations line 313.774.0690.